-Start giving malarone 1-2 days before entering the high-risk area.
+Start giving Malarone 1-2 days before entering the high-risk area.
 Give it regularly while you are in the high-risk area, and continue to give it for 1 week after leaving that area.
 Do your best to avoid mosquito bites.
 Dress your child in long-sleeved tops and trousers.
-Use insect repellant.
+Use insect repellent.
 Use a mosquito net at night.

 Brand name: Malarone®

 Malarone tablets contain two medicines: proguanil hydrochloride and atovaquone.

 This leaflet is about the use of Malarone for the prevention of malaria when travelling to high-risk malaria regions.
 (This is called malaria prophylaxis.)